A note on the identity module in $c=0$ CFTs

 Geometrical critical problems encompass the large class of loop and cluster models, for which quite a bit of progress has been obtained recently, in part due to systematic use of bootstrap techniques.
 It is now clearly understood that the corresponding theories are generically logarithmic \cite{Estienne:2015sua,Gorbenko:2020xya,Nivesvivat:2020gdj,Grans-Samuelsson:2020jym}, and exhibit some kind of ``interchiral symmetry'' \cite{He:2020rfk}, with some truly degenerate (in the Virasoro sense) fields, and spectra of critical exponents with Kac labels including most rationals \cite{Read:2001pz}.

-The specific cases of polymers and percolation are however more complicated that the generic loop or cluster model because they occur right at central charge $c=0$ (a feature shared by most disorder related problems).
-There - like at any other ``rational point'' - the logarithmic(L) CFTs \cite{Gurarie:1993xq} describing generically polymers or percolation develop a considerably more intricate logarithmic structure, with Jordan cells of arbitrary rank, and indecomposable Virasoro modules with highly complex Loewy structures.
+The specific cases of polymers and percolation are however more complicated than the generic loop or cluster model because they occur right at central charge $c=0$ (a feature shared by most disorder related problems).
+There - like at any other ``rational point'' - the logarithmic(L) CFTs \cite{Gurarie:1993xq} describing generically polymers or percolation develop a considerably more intricate logarithmic structure, with Jordan blocks of arbitrary rank, and indecomposable modules with highly complex Virasoro structures.
 The bootstrap approach to correlation functions meanwhile encounters many divergences - a natural manifestation of the representation theoretic ``mixing'' of Virasoro modules.

 Nonetheless the case $c=0$ is fascinating for physical reasons, and we know more about it than for the other rational points.
 A very insightful first attempt to understand theories with this value of the central charge dates back to \cite{Gurarie:1999bp,Gurarie:1999yx} with the introduction of $t$ -- the ``logarithmic partner'' of the stress energy-tensor, together with its ``logarithmic coupling'' $b$.
 It took another decade for this coupling to be observed numerically in \cite{Dubail:2010zz,Vasseur:2011fi}, hence providing some concrete insight into what had been so far a very abstract notion.
 More in depth study of lattice models showed that the predictions in \cite{Gurarie:1999yx} were slightly off, and that the $b$-numbers for percolation and polymers were in fact $b_{perco}=-{5\over 8}$ and $b_{poly}={5\over 6}$ respectively.
 Further work also brought to attention the profound difference between the structures proposed in \cite{Gurarie:1999yx} - which apply really to the boundary case - and those for the bulk theories.
 For the latter, it was found that $b=-5$ {\sl both} for percolation and polymers \cite{Vasseur:2011ud}.